pslucas0212/LinuxBasics/README.md

 - Kernel is modular - can extend its capability by loading dynamic extenxsions of the kernel
 - Hardware <--- Kernel Space (([Device Drivers)([kernel)) <--- System calls ---- User Space (Applications/Programs)

-- To kernel name type
+- To see kernel name type
 ```
 $ uname
 Linux